MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-hadoop-getting-started.md

 	rxSetComputeContext(myHadoopCluster)

-## Analyzing a Large Data Set with RevoScaleR
+## Analyze a Large Data Set with RevoScaleR

 ### Set up the sample airline dataset